 STEP ACTIVITY 1 Delivery Agency registers the Project or Program in the NSW Assurance Portal.
 2 The GCA's Risk Review Advisory Group (RRAG) assigns the project a risk tier for the purposes of Investor Assurance.
-3 For eligible projects, the GCA Review Manager informs the Delivery Agency that the project is subject to a Gate 0 and provides the Project Justification template to facilitate the Gate 0 process.
+P Init Reg 3 For eligible projects, the GCA Review Manager informs the Delivery Agency that the project is subject to a Gate 0 and provides the Project Justification template to facilitate the Gate 0 process.
 4 The Delivery Agency prepares the Project Justification template and documents related to the Gate 0 and submits them to the GCA Review Manager.
-5 The GCA Review Manager seeks any necessary clarification on the documents submitted, collates all applicable information and schedules the project for consideration on the agenda of the next appropriate Gate 0 Committee meeting.
-6 The Gate 0 Committee meets and undertakes the Review of the project with the information provided.
-The Committee prepares a Gate 0 Review Report, including the Go or No-Go recommendation.
-7 The GCA provides a copy of the draft Report to the Delivery Agency for fact checking and response to the recommendations made by the Gate 0 Committee.
+W 5 The GCA Review Manager seeks any necessary clarification on the documents submitted, collates all applicable information and schedules the project for consideration on the agenda of the next appropriate Gate 0 Committee meeting.
+We 6 The Gate 0 Committee meets and undertakes the Review of the project with the information provided.
+The Committee prepares a Gate 0 Review Report, including the recommendation on how the agency should proceed.
+W 7 The GCA provides a copy of the draft Report to the Delivery Agency for fact checking and response to the recommendations made by the Gate 0 Committee.
 8 The Delivery Agency completes the responses to recommendations in the Gate 0 Report template and returns to the GCA Review Manager.
-Noting any appeals of a No-Go decision will need to be raised by the Delivery Agency's representative at an Assurance Governance Committee meeting.
-9 The GCA Review Manager ensures the Go/No-Go recommendation is included in the next appropriate Assurance Cabinet Submission for review by the Assurance Governance Committee.
-10 Close-out Plan issued to the Delivery Agency and managed by the GCA.
-11 The GCA Review Manager informs the Delivery Agency of the Go/No-Go decision of Cabinet.
+Noting any appeals of a decision will need to be raised by the Delivery Agency's representative to the GCA.
+W 9 The GCA Review Manager ensures the report and recommendation are included in the next appropriate Assurance Cabinet Submission for review by the Assurance Governance Committee.
+W 10 Close-out Plan issued to the Delivery Agency and managed by the GCA.
+F Re 11 The GCA Review Manager informs the Delivery Agency of the decision of Cabinet.